 First off, I enjoyed hearing the training guidance in my headphones while still being able to listen to my music.
 After jogging for a bit, the interval began for one minute of sprinting.
 The training guide instructed me to reach a higher cadence and wider range of motion with my legs.

 One item I should note, I was using an arm strap with my phone and the app wanted me to swipe and accept another level up to push myself for the second interval.
 Well, I couldn’t swipe up on my phone because it was strapped to my arm and in a plastic case.
 I would have had to take my phone out and hold it in my hand.
 I instead chose to ignore leveling up and continued with my sprint intervals.
-That was a bummer, but perhaps there will be a change to the app in the future that can be hands free while running.
+That was a bummer, but perhaps there will be a change to the app in the future that can be hands-free while running.

-When I finished with my interval training, my Moov app gave me a breakdown of my workout.
+When I finished my interval training, my Moov app gave me a breakdown of my workout.
 I ran for 18.31 minutes for 1.6 miles and burned 174 calories.
 Not bad too shabby!

-How can Moov help you train with your half marathon?
+How can Moov help you train for your half marathon?
 The device is way more than a tracker, you get a coach.
 While running, Moov will track factors such as stride rate and landing impact, and advice is given on how to change your running style for greater efficiency.

 I was really impressed with my Moov.
-I thought that it was pretty genius when the device noticed that I needed to increase my range of motion with my legs.
+I thought that it was a pretty genius tip when the device noticed that I needed to increase my range of motion with my legs.
 I also loved when it shared how far I ran including my mile pace.
 Get this – my Moov even told me my elevation during the run.
 I can’t wait to try this out on a hilly run.

 One downside – this device is addictive.
 Getting real-time feedback on my run is really beneficial.
-I like knowing that I am reaching a goal and it makes my run a little bit more fun.
+I like knowing that I am reaching a goal and it makes me run a little bit more fun.